DemisR/workshop-kubernetes/README.md

 # Summary

-- Kubernetes conceps and architecture
+- Kubernetes concepts and architecture
 - Resources (Pods,Services,...)
 - Setup your cli and basics commands
 - Your first k8s deployment